Thursday, April 17, 2025

 “None of the ships carry nuclear weapons, so their stopover in our country does not represent a threat to the region.”

-The Russian naval group will also visit Venezuela and participate in military exercises, U.S. officials told ABC News.
+The Russian naval group also had plans to visit Venezuela and participate in military exercises, U.S. officials told ABC News.

 Why’s this happening?